-My forthcoming monograph Race and Role: The Mixed-Race Asian Experience in American Drama (Rutgers University Press) traces the shifting identities of multiracial Asian figures in theater from the late-nineteenth century to the present day.
+My monograph Race and Role: The Mixed-Race Asian Experience in American Drama from Rutgers University Press traces the shifting identities of multiracial Asian figures in theater from the late-nineteenth century to the present day.
 Mixed-Asian playwrights harness theater’s generative power to enact performances of “double liminality” and expose the absurd tenacity with which society clings to a tenuous racial scaffolding.

 Interested in ordering the book?
 Use discount code RFLR19 for 30% OFF + free shipping for US orders. • In Canada: 20% OFF with Code: RUTGERS20 .

 Shape Shifters presents a wide-ranging array of essays that examine peoples of mixed racial identity.
 Shape Shifters explores these mixed-race identities as fluid, ambiguous, contingent, multiple, and malleable.
-This volume expands our understandings of how individuals and ethnic groups identify themselves within their own sociohistorical contexts.
+This volume from the University of Nebraska Press expands our understandings of how individuals and ethnic groups identify themselves within their own sociohistorical contexts.

 The Beiging of America is a thought-provoking collection of personal narratives that explore racial identity through the firsthand accounts of mixed-race people in the United States.
 My essay, "The White Wilderness" is featured in this anthology from 2Leaf Press and the University of Chicago Press.